slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'What gets measured gets done.'*

 <!--
+It isn't what we say or think that defines us, but what we do. -- Jane Austen

 in order to understand i destried myself

 At some point, the pain of not doing it becomes greater than the pain of doing it. -> law of procrastination